 Every single week (typically Sundays) we sit down together and put in our Great 8 in to our Google Calendars that we have shared with each other.
 He puts in his gym time.
 I put in mine.
 It shows up on his and his show on mine.
 We decide, when we want to do date night and family night, etc.

 Now, I know that there are so many of you are like, oh, wow, this sounds great and everything.
 But I don’t get home all the time.
 I get on time.
 What I have to say about that is I know we all have busy schedules.
 I do, too.
 I do, too.
 And I’m making this happen.
 I’m not a unicorn, not some random gem with some amazing opportunity to just have this miraculous schedule.
-I work.
-I am raising children.
-I have a small business that I’m running.
+Regardless, I work, I am raising children.
+Additionally, I have a small business that I’m running.
 My husband works like 60 hours a week.
-You can do this.
+If I can do this, YOU can do this.

 But I Have No Time!